ESDLMapEditorESSIM/docker-toolsuite/BaseInfrastructure/keycloak/README.md

 # Configuring Keycloak for the whole system

+Note: the steps below are now part of step 2 in the main tuturial in the root of this repository.
+This document is only here for documenting alternative steps to import and export Realms from Keycloak.

 ## Importing the ESDL-mapeditor realm
 Bring the base-infrastructure up (docker-compose up) Copy the config file: